 Ed Pavlić (Ph.D.
 Indiana University) is Distinguished Research Professor of English and African American Studies.
-Affiliated faculty in Creative Writing, author of eight collections of poetry, two critical studies, and a recently completed novel, he is also currently Director of the Creative Writing PhD in English.
+Affiliated faculty in Creative Writing, author of eight collections of poetry, two critical studies, and a recently completed novel, he twice served as Director of the Creative Writing PhD in English (2006-2011, 2015-2017).
 His new books are Let's Let That Are Not Yet : Inferno (National Poetry Series, Fence Books, 2015) and 'Who Can Afford to Improvise?': James Baldwin and Black Music, the Lyric and the Listeners (Fordham University Press, 2015).
 Recent works are Visiting Hours at the Color Line (National Poetry Series, Milkweed Editions, 2013), But Here Are Small Clear Refractions (Achebe Center, 2009, Kwani?
 Trust, 2013) and Winners Have Yet to be Announced: A Song for Donny Hathaway (U Georgia P, 2008).
 His other books are Paraph of Bone & Other Kinds of Blue (Copper Canyon, 2001), Crossroads Modernism: Descent and Emergence in African American Literary Culture (U Minnesota Press, 2002), and Labors Lost Left Unfinished (UPNE/Sheep Meadow Press, 2006).

 Pavlić teaches classes mainly in modern and contemporary African American and American poetry, fiction, film and music as well as courses in creative writing.
 He’s particularly interested in courses that explore the literary imagination, as well as its cultural and political implications, in relation to other media such as music, film, and photography.
 Recent courses include: